janhq/jan/docs/blog/data-is-a-moat.md

 | 4    | Qwen1.5-72B-Chat    | 1147      | Qianwen LICENSE |
 | 5    | Claude-2.0          | 1132      | Proprietary   |

-*Note: we keep only the best performance model of each organization*
+*Note: Only the best performing model from each organization is shown.*

-### **Data quality matters:**
+**Data quality matters:**

-Open-source projects often struggle with access to the vast, curated datasets that underpin big companies' LLMs.
-This can significantly impact model performance and capabilities.
-Even though thanks to big effort from the community, we have some open-source with high quality dataset like openhermes, intel orca dpo,… but after using those datasets, where can we find the next quality tokens?
+Open-source communities face significant challenges in accessing the vast, curated datasets that underpin the leading LLMs.
+These datasets are a critical ingredient for model performance and capabilities.
+While the community and also some big companies have made impressive strides with high-quality offerings like [NVIDIA's datasets](https://huggingface.co/datasets/nvidia/OpenMathInstruct-1), [Openhermes](https://huggingface.co/datasets/teknium/OpenHermes-2.5), [Intel Orca DPO](https://huggingface.co/datasets/Intel/orca_dpo_pairs), [Cohere Aya](https://huggingface.co/datasets/CohereForAI/aya_dataset) or [Argilla's distilabel project](https://huggingface.co/datasets/argilla/OpenHermes2.5-dpo-binarized-alpha), the sustainability of data acquisition remains a crucial question.
+Where can we find the next high-quality tokens to improve and bridge the gap with closed-source counterparts?

-### **Computational resources:**
+**Computational resources:**

-Training LLMs requires immense computational power, which can be a significant cost barrier for smaller institutions.
-Big companies often have dedicated infrastructure and resources for this.
-Even LoRA - a finetuing method could reduce the size of the update matrices by a factor of up to several thousand is popular these day, it remains several problems.
-With the small amount of data, we can’t really create a chatbot to serve our personal need with the best.

-Moreover, don’t have enough compute resource could also lead to the problem of creating the next tokens.
-We can’t create synthetic data for our tasks.

-Overall, community are in the position where we are feeling like we owning everything but nothing.
+Training LLMs is an extremely resource-intensive process requiring immense computational power.
+Unfortunately, many smaller institutions lack the necessary infrastructure and resources to compete with larger companies who can leverage dedicated hardware and cloud solutions.
+While techniques like LoRA aim to reduce the computational cost of fine-tuning, these methods might not be sufficient to bridge the gap entirely, especially for smaller entities.
+The limited computational resources further hinder the open-source community's ability to create LLMs that can personalize and tailor themselves for individual user needs.

 ## The spark of open data loop

-Institutions like AllenAI with their Dolma dataset and projects like Pythia open up their pretraining datasets.
-Although the quality cannot yet compare with OpenAI's, these valuable datasets could improve open-source models in the next iterations.
+While data ownership remains a significant advantage for closed-source companies, the open-source community is not standing still.
+Initiatives like [AllenAI's Dolma dataset](https://huggingface.co/datasets/allenai/dolma) and projects such as [Pythia](https://huggingface.co/EleutherAI/pythia-6.9b) are making strides by opening up pre-training datasets.
+Although these datasets may not yet match the quality of those used by leading companies, they offer valuable resources that can improve the performance of open-source models in future iterations.

+Furthermore, the growing availability of open-source datasets provides the community with additional tools to mitigate the data disadvantage.
+We can utilize techniques akin to [data shifting](https://towardsdatascience.com/understanding-dataset-shift-f2a5a262a766), a process analogous to adjusting the learning landscape.
+By training our models on these datasets and strategically shifting the distribution, we can gradually tailor them towards specific needs and applications.
+This approach, while not a complete solution, acts as a bridge-building exercise, gradually narrowing the gap between open-source and closed-source models.

+## Conclusion

+When it comes to building powerful Large Language Models (LLMs), owning **the original training data** is a major advantage.
+Big companies have built a significant edge by collecting and using exclusive datasets, giving their LLMs a big boost in performance.
+This makes it much harder for open-source projects to compete, even though they are actively developing innovative solutions and sharing resources.
+The key challenge isn't just having access to data, but having access to high-quality data in large quantities.
+Currently, only large companies have the resources to do this.
+To make LLM technology more accessible to everyone, data needs to be more open and readily available, instead of being used as a barrier by major companies.
+This would change the current situation and allow everyone to participate in the development of powerful LLMs.